Mymyilmaz/idmanagement.gov/_experiments/idfraud.md

 **Methods of Mitigation**

 Upon detecting identity fraud, including incidents involving deepfakes, government agencies must take immediate and decisive actions to mitigate its impact.
 Key steps include immediately revoking access to compromised accounts, contacting relevant authorities and internal security teams, and notifying potentially affected individuals or departments.
 Agencies should deploy incident response teams to perform a comprehensive analysis of the breach and implement temporary measures such as suspending system components involved in the fraud.
-To further mitigate the impact, hardening processes must be enhanced, including.
+To further mitigate the impact, hardening processes must be enhanced, including:

 - Enforcing strong password policies, such as requiring complex passwords and regular changes.
 - Enhancing verification processes and employing biometric authentication where possible.